 If you successfully cancel your commitment, Netshares will refund the investment amount to you.
 This refund process can take as many as 14 days.

-After buying a security, you cannot sell or otherwise transfer said security for 12 months, unless you are transferring back to the issuer, as part of an offering registered with the SEC, to a family member or trust created for a family member’s benefit, or in connection with death or divorce.
+For Regulation Crowdfunding (Reg CF) offerings, after buying a security, you cannot sell or otherwise transfer said security for at least12 months, unless you are transferring back to the issuer, as part of an offering registered with the SEC, to a family member or trust created for a family member’s benefit, or in connection with death or divorce.
 “Family member” encompasses spouses, children, stepchildren, grandchildren, parents, stepparents, grandparents, siblings, and in-laws.

 No, you can only invest in a crowdfunding offering through a platform such as a broker-dealer or a funding portal.
 Companies cannot offer crowdfunding securities to you directly.